eknoes/puf-lab/module/README.md

 ## Install kernel module
 Move the file `dram_puf.ko` to the raspberry and load it with `insmod dram_puf.ko`.
 You can check the output via `dmesg`.

+# Experimental Results

+## Address space
+* Physical 0x30000000 works
+* Physical 0xc0000000 does not work
+* Virtual 0xc0000000 does not work
+* Physical 0x00000000 works